 THE WATER VALLEY EXPERIENCE

 Deer Hunting at Water Valley is some of the best in the South.
-With over 30,000 acres to hunt, the lodge can offer every type of terrain: clear cuts, winter food plots, hardwood stands, young pine plantation, thinned pine plantation, swamp bottoms, and hills with mixed timber.
+Our lodge is located on family owned property that offers every type of terrain: clear cuts, winter food plots, hardwood stands, young pine plantation, thinned pine plantation, swamp bottoms, and hills with mixed timber.

 Water Valley uses almost all types of stands on the hunt; tripods, ladder stands, lock-ons, shooting houses in the air and on the ground.
 Some hunters will be on the ground in large clear-cuts.
 If hunters would like to bring their climber it is no problem.
 Bow hunters must bring their own climber.
 At the lodge a display of stands will be set up along with targets for our bow hunters to practice with.